Ring (film): Influence

-The international success of the Japanese films launched a revival of horror filmmaking in Japan that resulted in such pictures as Kiyoshi Kurosawa's 2001 film Pulse (known as Kairo (回路) in Japan), Takashi Shimizu's The Grudge (呪怨, Juon) (2000), Hideo Nakata's Dark Water (仄暗い水の底から, Honogurai Mizu no Soko kara), also based on a short story by Suzuki), and Higuchinsky's Uzumaki (2000, a.k.a.
+The international success of the Japanese films launched a revival of horror film making in Japan that resulted in such pictures as Kiyoshi Kurosawa's 2001 film Pulse (known as Kairo (回路) in Japan), Takashi Shimizu's The Grudge (呪怨, Juon) (2000), Hideo Nakata's Dark Water (仄暗い水の底から, Honogurai Mizu no Soko kara), also based on a short story by Suzuki), and Higuchinsky's Uzumaki (2000, a.k.a.
 Vortex, based on the Junji Ito horror manga of the same name).

 Influence on Western cinema

 Ring had some influence on Western cinema and gained cult status in the West.

 Throughout the 1980s and 1990s, Hollywood horror had largely been dominated by the slasher sub-genre, which relied on on-screen violence, shock tactics, and gore.
-Ring, whose release in Japan roughly coincided with The Blair Witch Project in the United States, helped to revitalise the genre by taking a more restrained approach to horror, leaving much of the terror to the audience's imagination.
+Ring, whose release in Japan roughly coincided with The Blair Witch Project in the United States, helped to revitalize the genre by taking a more restrained approach to horror, leaving much of the terror to the audience's imagination.
 The film initiated global interest in Japanese cinema in general and Japanese horror cinema in particular, a renaissance which led to the coining of the term J-Horror in the West.
 This "New Asian Horror" resulted in further successful releases, such as Ju-on: The Grudge and Dark Water.
 In addition to Japanese productions this boom also managed to bring attention to similar films made in East Asia at the same time such as A Tale of Two Sisters from South Korea and The Eye from Hong Kong.

 All of these films were later remade in English.
 Released in 2002, The Ring reached number 1 at the box office and grossed slightly more in Japan than the original.
 The original Ring grossed ¥1.7 billion in 1998, while The Ring remake grossed ¥1.75 billion in 2002.

 Sequels and remakes

-The original sequel was Spiral, released in 1998, but due to its poor reception, a new sequel, Ring 2, was released in 1999 which continued the storyline of this film.
+The original sequel was Spiral, released in 1998, but due to its poor reception, a new sequel, Ring 2, was released in 1999 which continued the story line of this film.
 It was followed by a 2000 prequel, Ring 0: Birthday, followed by Sadako in 2019.
 Spiral in turn was followed by Sadako 3D in 2012 and Sadako 3D 2 in 2013.
 Another installment, Sadako DX, was released in 2022.

 A television series, Ring: The Final Chapter, was made, with a similar storyline but many changes in characters and their backstories.
-A South Korean remake The Ring Virus was made in 1999; as well as an American remake, The Ring, in 2002.
+A South Korean remake The Ring Virus was made in 1999, as well as an American remake, The Ring, in 2002 as previously mentioned.